Linear-Elastic Plane-Strain Fracture Toughness - K1c

 K1ctesting, or fracture toughness testing, measures a material's resistance to crack propagation.
 K1c, known as the "plane-strain fracture toughness," represents the critical stress intensity factor at which a crack in a material will start to grow uncontrollably.
 This value is particularly important for understanding a material's behavior in applications where cracking could lead to failure under load.

 Often, it is as crucial to know how and why material fails as when.
-Crack propagation in 3D bodies will be proportional to the force applied and the size/shape of the flaws, but loading is complex, with a stress-strain matrix developing which depends on the distance in space between the applied loading and material flaws, the material’s performance in tension vs. compression, and a host of other variables.
-Fracture toughness testing tries to quantify performance by breaking materials with increasing loading forces, then looking into the propagation of cracks through failure.
+Crack propagation in 3D bodies will be proportional to the force applied and the size/shape of the flaws, but loading is complex, with a stress-strain matrix developing which depends on the distance in space between the applied loading and material flaws.

 Why K1c Testing is Important